pyspa/emacs-wasm-loader/README.md

 2. command type argument (e.g., get, setting )
 3. command argument body (This is passed to the stdio. e.g., JSON for RPC requests)

-wasm module reads the 2 and 3.
+WASI program reads the 2 and 3.

-Here is a simple example of a module.
+Here is a simple example of a program.

 see `examples/hello/main.rs` .